derwehr/WoT-Solid/README.md

 ### SoLiD Data Storage

 The User may store the collected data in [SoLiD PODs](https://solidproject.org/).
-The data is stored in a [Turtle](https://www.w3.org/TR/turtle/).
+The data is stored in [Turtle](https://www.w3.org/TR/turtle/).
 Stored data is also visualized to allow analyzing historical data comprehensively.

 https://github.com/derwehr/WearableSolid/assets/7078901/4b8a55ef-b641-49b7-a69c-1109ad27e9a7